Orange Sponges, white Sea Frost, Green Algae, Red Encrusting Sponge, and Feather Hydroids on a branch of Black Coral.

 Caribbean Underwater Photography Gallery V

-* The above image was taken deep off the wall at Bloody Bay, at Little Cayman Island.
+* The above image was taken deep off the wall at Bloody Bay, Little Cayman Island.
 It contains a number of marine organisms.
-We think the orange sponge is probably (Ulosa hispidus), and the traces of Red Encrusting Sponge we won't even try to guess.
+We think the orange sponge is (Ulosa hispida), the traces of Red Encrusting Sponge, we won't even try to identify.
 The feather-like Hydroids are (Sertularella speciosa), and the white Sea Frost is a Colonial Serpulid Worm (Filograna implexa).
-The Stem serving as a base is, we believe, a species of Black Coral (Antipathes. sp).
+The Stem serving as a base is a species of Black Coral (Antipathes. sp).

 Bloody Bay Wall, Little Cayman Island.
 Depth 185 feet or 55 meters